mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
 To prevent a _Flash Of Unhyphenated Content (FOUHC)_ Hyphenopoly_Loader.js hides text to be hyphenated until hyphenation is done.
-If something goes wrong (e.g. a resource didn't load correctly) this timeout saves us from an empty page.
+If something goes wrong (e.g. a resource didn't load correctly), this timeout saves us from an empty page.
 The timeout is cleared when hyphenation succeeds.
 If the timeout kicks in, the `onTimeOut`event is fired.

 See [hide](#hide) about different ways of hiding.

-## Selector Based Settings
+## Selector-Based Settings
 These settings can be set for each set of elements that are matched by the given selector.

 ### compound